11 Facts About The Brown Watersnake

 We probably don’t need to state this, but brown watersnakes almost certainly don’t form grand alliances with other snakes.
 In fact, cottonmouths are known to hunt and eat them.

-In human encounters, brown watersnakes are barely aggressive at all, usually playing dead when encountered on the shores of a stream.
-Occasionally, they’ll thrash and bite violently with their non-venomous teeth, but this sudden burst of mischief normally extinguishes within one minute.
-Afterwards they’ll become docile, relaxing as you hold them.
-Sometimes they take the play dead act too far, and stop breathing.
+In human encounters, brown watersnakes act very unpredictably, sometimes playing dead when encountered on the shores of a stream.
+In other cases, they’ll thrash and bite violently with their non-venomous teeth, while others will suddenly relax after around one minute of being gripped, becoming docile as you hold them.
+Sometimes, they take the death-faking act too far, and stop breathing.

 Compared to other semi-aquatic snakes, brown watersnakes stick to their lake or stream much more closely.
 They’re rarely found 500 metres away in a rainstorm like the more adventurous mud snake.
 The furthest they’ll stray is a shoreside log, to bask in the warm sunlight.
 Compared to the swamp-dwelling mud snake, they prefer larger bodies of water like reservoirs, lakes and streams.